-Other information: The fastest and best way to reach me is direct email.
-Please put the course name in your subject line [ED] or use the eLearning mail system.
+Other information: Email is the fastest and best way to reach me.
+Please put the course name in your subject line [ED] and use your UTD email account, or use the eLearning mail system.

 Course Pre-requisites, Co-requisites, and/or Other Restrictions